OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/CNRS.md

 * (not directly in the Proposal) cysignals port on native Windows [PR 76](https://github.com/sagemath/cysignals/pull/76).

-* Python3 support in SageMath
+* (not directly in the Proposal) Python3 support in SageMath
 ---
 ## Workshops and dissemination activities